 5. These Violent Delights

 When Juliette presents as more traditional in her family’s traditional Asian garb, she is ignored and mistreated at best.
 She acknowledges the difficulty with being sexualized when she isn’t being sexual.
-Moreover, she carries all of this around with the weight of her decisions strategy and is generally ruthless.
+Moreover, she carries all of this around with the weight of her decision strategy and is generally ruthless.
 There are multiple female relationships in this book, all complex.
 Juliette must walk to maintain a hold on her family’s respect.

 Author: Chloe Gong